May 12, 2017, by Brigitte Nerlich

 So, as Matthew Niederhuber points out on blog hosted by Harvard University: “There is promising evidence that the microbiome is intimately involved in human health, including brain function and behavior.
 But there is equally clear evidence that media coverage walks far ahead of the scientific work it intends to report, too often condensing preliminary, correlative and complex data into pat headlines.
 As a result, the public impression of microbiotic research differs from the present-day reality, creating the serious risk that pre/probiotics will be marketed as miracle cures for a laundry list of physical and psychological ailments under a pseudo-academic purview.
 The likely end result is the degradation of public trust in the integrity and validity of scientific research.”

-I would be great, if somebody had the time to study changes in metaphors and framing of the microbiome over time from 2007 to 2017, as well as shift in topics from the gut to the brain, from probiotics to faecal microbial transplants and beyond, while also keeping an eye on the fluctuating relationship between hype and reality.
+I would be great if somebody had the time to study changes in metaphors and framing of the microbiome over time from 2007 to 2017, as well as shifts in topics from the gut to the brain, from probiotics to faecal microbial transplants and beyond, while also keeping an eye on the fluctuating relationship between hype and reality.

 Image: Flickr: Tony Webster – uBiome – Microbiome Sequencing Gut Bacteria Sample Kit